shervinea/cheatsheet-translation/pt/convolutional-neural-networks.md

 **41. Receptive field ― The receptive field at layer k is the area denoted Rk×Rk of the input that each pixel of the k-th activation map can 'see'.
 By calling Fj the filter size of layer j and Si the stride value of layer i and with the convention S0=1, the receptive field at layer k can be computed with the formula:**

-&#10230; Campo receptive - O campo receptivo na camada k é a área denotada por Rk×Rk da entrada que cada pixel do k-ésimo mapa de ativação pode 'ver'.
+&#10230; Campo receptivo - O campo receptivo na camada k é a área denotada por Rk×Rk da entrada que cada pixel do k-ésimo mapa de ativação pode 'ver'.
 Ao chamar Fj o tamanho do filtro da camada j e Si o valor do passo da camada i e com a convenção S0=1, o campo receptivo na camada k pode ser calculado com a fórmula:

 <br>

 **42. In the example below, we have F1=F2=3 and S1=S2=1, which gives R2=1+2⋅1+2⋅1=5.**

-&#10230; No exemplo abaixo, temos que F1=F2=3 e S1=S2=1, que resulta em R2=1+2⋅1+2⋅1=5.
+&#10230; No exemplo abaixo, temos que F1=F2=3 e S1=S2=1, o que resulta em R2=1+2⋅1+2⋅1=5.

 <br>